geokit/geokit-rails/README.markdown

 attribute which will be true if a successful geocoding occurred.
 If successful, the lat and lng properties will be populated.

-Geocoders are named with the naming convention NameGeocoder.
-This naming convention enables Geocoder to auto-detect its sub-classes in order to create methods called `name_geocoder(address)` so that all geocoders are called through the base class.
+Geocoders are named with the convention NameGeocoder.
+This naming convention enables Geocoder to auto-detect its sub-classes in order to create methods called `name_geocoder(address)` so that all geocoders can be called through the base class.
 This is done purely for convenience; the individual geocoder classes are expected to be used independently.